AlexandreGarito/AlexandreGarito/README.md

     ✔ Cloud Run (runs Docker containers)
     ✔ Cloud Composer (Managed Airflow)
     ✔ Secret Manager (secure access to secrets hosted in GCP)

 ###     SQL database set-up and querying :

 In order to train my ability to set-up and interact with an SQL database, I found a dataset on kaggle containing a 2019 web-scrap of glassdoor job listings for data related jobs : https://www.kaggle.com/datasets/andresionek/data-jobs-listings-glassdoor

 The dataset contains 15 csv files totaling 160,000 records for 1,47 GB of data, the main csv file has 160 columns for around 900 MB.
 This dataset suffers from inconsistent, missing, invalid or duplicate data, as you would expect from a webscrap.

-My objective was to take this rather untidy dataset, clean it, validate it, create a database in GCP Cloud SQL, build an appropriate database schema (columns, data types, contraints, indexes, etc.) to properly receive the imported data and ensure data integrity for the dataset as it is provided.
+My objective is to take this rather untidy dataset, clean it, validate it, create a database in GCP Cloud SQL, build an appropriate database schema (columns, data types, contraints, indexes, etc.) to properly receive the imported data and ensure data integrity for the dataset as it is provided.
 Finally, I use BigQuery to extract insights that are represented in GCP Data Studio.

 <div align="center">